stonerlab/stonerplots/docs/source/userguide.rst

         for line in data_file:
             ...

+*context manager* that will also make sure to close the file for you when execution moves out of the enclosed block.
-In this case, the :py:func:`open` function is being used not only to open the file for reading, but to create a *context manager* that will also mak sure to close the file for you when executing moves out of the enclosed block.
+*context manager* that will also mak sure to close the file for you when executing moves out of the enclosed block.

-The other reason a context manager might be used, is to temporarily change something in the environment the code is running in for the duration of the enclosed lines of code. `Matplotlib <https://matplotlib.org/>`_ offers context managers that operate in this way to temporarily set default parameters (:py:func:`matplotlib.pyplot.rc_context`) or to temporarily apply stylesheets (py:func:`matplotlib.style.context`).
+Another reason a context manager might be used is to temporarily change something in the environment the code is running in for the duration of the enclosed lines of code. `Matplotlib <https://matplotlib.org/>`_ offers context managers that operate in this way to temporarily set default parameters (:py:func:`matplotlib.pyplot.rc_context`) or to temporarily apply stylesheets (py:func:`matplotlib.style.context`).

-It is worth noting that context managers can be *stacked* either with nested `with` statements, or by combinging multiple context handlers in the same `with` clause as in this minimal file copier.::
+It is worth noting that context managers can be *stacked* either with nested `with` statements, or by combining multiple context handlers in the same `with` clause as in this minimal file copier.::

     with (open(filename_in,"r") as data_reader,